Light artistic blue angel wings on a black background. Angel wings.

 Right?

-What if I tell you about a woman who saw 4 angels standing behind me, would that change your thoughts on the question of ‘Angels- Bible Fantasy or Real?’
+What if I tell you about a woman who saw 4 angels standing behind me?
+Would that change your thoughts on the question of ‘Angels- Bible Fantasy or Real?’

-The woman smiled broadly at me and said, “I stood here in line to wait to talk with you because I thought you should know there were four angels standing behind you during your entire talk.”
+“I stood here in line to wait to talk with you because I thought you should know four angels were standing behind you during your entire talk.”

 That gets your attention doesn’t it?

-What could I say to a few hundred Catholic women?
-Women who had been Catholic far longer than my meager two years and who seemed far holier than I would ever be…
+Women who had been Catholic far longer than my meager two years?

 But my husband’s Christian talk radio came to the rescue when I heard a story.
 Borrowing his car for an errand less than a week before the conference, I listened to the radio show he had programmed.
 In that providential mercy of God the subject of that show was forgiveness.